 There’s no 100-percent effective way to keep every termite individual away, but there are many steps you can take to greatly reduce the chances that termites will set up housekeeping in your Jacksonville home.
 Here’s what you can do to deprive them of the things they need:

-Turner Pest Control’s comprehensive termite extermination service begins with a complete inspection of your home.
+Turner Pest Control’s comprehensive termite treatment and extermination service begins with a complete termite inspection of your home.
 We prepare a report on our findings and recommend a customized treatment plan.
 You can choose from three treatment levels:

 We also offer our premium Termidor HP high-tech solution that allows us to treat your home with little disruption to patios, pool decks, or landscaping.
 Termidor HP provides exceptional termite extermination and prevention.

 Termite are small, soft-bodied insects that live in large colonies and feed on wood, including timber and the wood in structures.
-The three major types are subterranean, drywood, and dampwood.
+The three major types are subterranean, drywood, and dampwood common to Florida and Jacksonville.
 As their names imply, subterranean termites usually live in soil; drywood termites prefer very dry wood; and dampwood termites prefer wet wood, such as in forested areas.

 Turner does not offer a warranty on drywood termites, but we can spot-treat them.
 If you have a severe drywood termite problem, we will refer you to drywood termite treatment professionals.

 The presence of termites alone is not a definitive indicator of whether damage has been done.
-Determining if your home has been damaged requires an inspection.
+Determining if your home has been damaged requires a termite inspection.
 If you suspect you have termites, Turner offers a free, no-obligation inspection.